Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/voting/index.rst

 The Voting dApp
 =========================

 In this tutorial, you are going to get familiar with the deployed voting dApp on testnet.
-The voting dApp example is intended to show how you can use Concordium to conduct a vote using the |bw|.
+The voting dApp example is intended to show how you can use Concordium to conduct an election using the |bw| to enable users to cast their vote in your election.
 You are going to write a basic web front-end example that can read from and write to the deployed smart contract on testnet.

 If you want to try this example before starting the tutorial: